gabrielsanchez/curriculum-2u/datascience/data-visualization/visualizing-data-with-plotly/lesson.md

 Recall that a scatter plot is used to display the relationship between two numerical variables, where each data point is represented by its coordinates on the x and y axes.
 This allows you to quickly identify trends, clusters, or outliers in your data.

 In Plotly, creating a scatter plot is straightforward: you simply provide your DataFrame, the columns for the x and y axes, and optionally use additional parameters such as `color` or `symbol` to highlight different categories.
+After defining a DataFrame, use Plotly's [px.scatter()](https://plotly.com/python-api-reference/generated/plotly.express.scatter.html) function to create a scatter plot.
 For example, you can run `fig = px.scatter(df, x='columnX', y='columnY', color='category')` and then call `fig.show()` to generate an interactive scatter plot that displays tooltips, supports zooming, and allows you to toggle data series on or off.

 First, create a sample dataset: